arielsalminen/Remote-Preview/README.md

 * Pages open inside iframe
 * You have to write the url with `http://` prefix
-* On Windows Phone 7.5 the iFrame's src attribute in the index.html file can't be empty
+* On Windows Phone 7.5 the iframe's src attribute can't be empty
 * If window.resize event is used on the page which gets loaded, iframe might make it trigger endlessly on some platforms
 * On some platforms empty space is being added below the iframe (layout seems to be unaffected though)

 ## TODO

-* Add a video demonstrating how the tool can be used
+* Add a video demonstrating of how the tool can be used
-* Make browser extension/bookmarklet/something for easier access(??)
+* Add a simple "remote" page for easier syncing and browsing
+* Fix issues

 ## License